dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_switcher/README_Thwartski.txt

 //-------------------------------------------------------------------

 I'm a professional game designer who plays a decent amount of TF2.
-I don't play comp except really lowlevel stuff, but working on it.
+I don't play comp except really lowlevel stuff, but I'm working on it.

 I try to play every class as much as I can, especially for testing stuff like this.
 My current main is soldier, but originally was pyro, then sniper, then spy.